DavidSouto/ReproScience-Workshop/Workshop_Schedule_Syllabus.md

 **Exercise 6.3**: Example of how sequential testing works with NHST

 **Exercise 6.4** Are you a trend spotter?
-A rather grtuituous but fun exercise to finish the day where you will learn whether you can spot the strength of a relationship.

 ## Day 3: Sharing plans, data and code